QilinGu/udacity_ml/projects/capstone/README.md

 ### Problem Statement
 ![fig1](https://cdn-images-1.medium.com/max/1200/1*K11fcwyorgnbTcl5dEnxVw.jpeg)
+Your job is to write an AI for a toy car that learns how to drive by itself in a simulated environment.

-The figure above represents a self-driving toy car scenario.
+The figure above captures our toy car scenario.
 The car is shown in green, sensing the environment via three sonar sensors.
 Three slow-moving obstacles are shown in blue.
 A cat darts around the environment in orange.
 Our challenge is to build a learning algorithm that learns to drive without hitting things.
 The car's throttle is stuck in the "on" position.
 Hey, its a cheap toy.